BrendanBena/web-and-mobile-semester-project/README.md

-# Web and Mobile Semester Project
+# Simple Running Log
 Web and Mobile semester project created by BrendanBena.
+This application uses a mongoDB database and a html/css/javascript front end to allow a user to log their runs and keep track of workout progress.

 ## About
 This website allows the user to log an exercise of their choice.